Authored by the expert who managed and guided the team behind the Austria Property Pack

 What's the outlook for rent growth in Salzburg in 2026?

-As of early 2026, rent growth in Salzburg is projected to land between 2% and 5% for the year, with studios and 1-bedroom apartments likely at the higher end of that range due to persistent student demand.
+As of 2026, rent growth in Salzburg is likely to reach about 3% to 4% for the full year, with studios and 1-bedroom apartments possibly closer to 4% or 5%.

 Get fresh and reliable information about the market in Salzburg